mxagar/tool_guides/ansible/ansible_howto.md

 Notes made by Mikel Sagardia, 2021.
 No warranties.

-Overview of contents:
+Overview of analyzed and tested contents:

 1. Introduction
 2. Setup
 3. Ansible CLI & Architecture
   - Configuration
   - Inventories
   - Modules
-4. Ansible Playbooks
+4. Ansible Playbooks, Introduction
   - YAML
   - Sections
   - Variables
   - Facts
   - Templating with Jinja2
+7. Ansible with Docker

+Overview of sections I just watched, not tested; for those sections, I just write a summary of what the instructor explains:

+5. Ansible Playbooks, Deep Dive
+  - Modules
+  - Dynamic Inventories
+  - Register and When
+  - Looping
+  - Asynchronous, Serial, Parallel
+  - Task Delegation
+  - Magic Variables
+  - Blocks
+  - Vault
+6. Structuring Ansible Playbooks
+7. Using Ansible with Cloud Services and Containers
-  - Creating and executing playbooks
+8. Creating Modules and Plugins

 ## 1. Introduction